wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

   }
 ```

 This is a good candidate for codemod.
 Why?

-This is a one-time refactor.
-The refactor will remove all references to the polyfill file/package so I will remove also remove the polyfill in the same PR.
-Once that PR is landed nobody can even try to use it without having a compile error.
-Additionally, while it might be possible to replace the import using somewhat fancy regex, unwrapping the polyfill call would be quite hard unless you have some other special knowledge because there could be any manner of things as the argment: strings, vars, numbers, other function calls, inline functions, etc.
+- This is a one-time refactor.
+- The refactor will remove all references to the polyfill file/package so I will remove also remove the polyfill in the same PR.
+- Once that PR is landed nobody can even try to use it without having a compile error.
+- Additionally, while it might be possible to replace the import using somewhat fancy regex, unwrapping the polyfill call would be quite hard unless you have some other special knowledge because there could be any manner of things as the argment: strings, vars, numbers, other function calls, inline functions, etc.

-## Remove a specific import statement entirely
+## Transform 1: Remove a specific import statement entirely

 In my case, `deadPolyfill` is the only export from the polyfill file, so I can make a simplifying assumption that I can always remove the whole import statement.
 I'll add a detail about how to handle this if that was not true later.
 Here's the first version of the transform I came up with to remove the imports: